yudai-nkt/hono-jsx-types/README.md

 ### Why not use the built-in `dom` library?

 If this package adds it to the `compilerOptions.lib` array, types in `lib.dom.d.ts` would leak into your application and the same can be said for the declaration files under `@types` scope.
+This is generally undesirable because most Hono applications do not target browsers.
 That's why I installed `@types/web` under a custom alias, patch the package to make it into a module, and explicitly import types from it.

 ### Why not publish to NPM registry?

 This package is more of a POC right now.
 In addition to the package status, installing from GitHub should just work out-of-the-box as it only provides a type declaration file.
-I'll be dogfooding the package with [my project](https://github.com/yudai-nkt/awesome-hono) before publishing.
+I'll be dogfooding the package with [my project](https://github.com/yudai-nkt/awesome-hono) before publishing, so stay tuned.

 ## License